commondataio/awesome-opendata-software/README.md

 * [Geonode](https://geonode.org) - GeoNode is a web-based application and platform for developing geospatial information systems (GIS) and for deploying spatial data infrastructures (SDI).
 * [Geoportal.rlp](https://github.com/mrmap-community/GeoPortal.rlp) - A complete SDI-Suite for the management of OWS (WMS / WFS, CSW), metadata (iso19139), users, organizations, and licences.
 * [Geoserver](https://geoserver.org) - GeoServer is an open source server for sharing geospatial data.
+* [LizMap](https://www.lizmap.com/en/) - open source web map application from 3liz
+* [MapBender](https://mapbender.org) - Mapbender is one of the leading open source solutions for creating intuitive and high-performance WebGIS applications.
+* [MapProxy](https://mapproxy.org) - MapProxy is an open source proxy for geospatial data.
+It caches, accelerates and transforms data from existing map services and serves any desktop or web GIS client.
 * [Open Geoportal](http://opengeoportal.io/software/open-geoportal/) - The Open Geoportal (OGP) is a collaboratively developed, open source, federated web application to rapidly discover, preview, and retrieve geospatial data from multiple organizations.
 * [OpenDataCube](https://www.opendatacube.org) - The Open Data Cube (ODC) is an Open Source Geospatial Data Management and Analysis Software project that helps you harness the power of Satellite data.
 * [Oskari](https://www.oskari.org) - geoportal open source software from Finland Kadaster, incubating in Open Geo
 * [PyCSW](https://pycsw.org) - Python based CSW server, actively used as standalone service
+* [pygeoapi](https://pygeoapi.io) - pygeoapi is a Python server implementation of the OGC API suite of standards.
+The project emerged as part of the next generation OGC API efforts in 2018 and provides the capability for organizations to deploy a RESTful OGC API endpoint using OpenAPI, GeoJSON, and HTML. pygeoapi is open source and released under an MIT license.
 * [Stac-server](https://github.com/stac-utils/stac-server) - A Node-based STAC API, AWS Serverless, OpenSearch

 #### Commercial